OCA/l10n-brazil/l10n_br_dere/README.rst

 - parent group only when the chart is not prefix-based

-After remapping ``codTrib`` on an account that already belongs to an accepted D-1011, use **Replace Tables** on the table period.
-The snapshot row is updated and the new code goes in the next D-1011;
-monthly lines that already point to that row are kept.
+After remapping ``codTrib`` on an account that already belongs to an accepted D-1011, use **Replace** on that D-1011 row.
+The snapshot row is updated and the new code goes in the next D-1011; monthly lines that already point to that row are kept.
+D-1001 stays as it is unless you replace that row too.

 Do not reuse the ECD/ECF field ``l10n_br_sped_referential_code`` for DeRE.